 - Make the meringue.
 As close as possible to serving time, return the skillet of water to just barely a simmer.
 In the bowl of the stand mixer (or a heatproof bowl if using a hand mixer), combine the egg white, cream of tartar, and sugar.
 Hold the bowl just touching the warm water and stir with a wooden spoon until the sugar is dissolved and the mixture is fully combined and no longer gritty, about 2 minutes (be careful not to cook the eggs!).

 - Move the mixing bowl to the stand mixer with the whisk attachment.
 Beat the mixture on high for about 4 minutes, then sift in the matcha.
-Beat for another minute until it is bright white and glossy with stiff peaks.
+Beat for another minute until it is bright green and glossy with stiff peaks.

 - Assemble the parfaits.
 Top each glass of mousse with a handful of almonds and a pinch of flakey salt, then divide the remaining ¼ cup chocolate chunks between the glasses.
 Use a small spatula to top each jar with meringue and form it into fun peaks.